Generalized symmetry enriched criticality in (3+1)d: Discussion

 There are several promising directions for future work.
 One is to analyze symmetry fractionalization of the non-invertible time-reversal symmetry in the SET phase discussed in Section~\ref{sec: psu(N) positive mass phase}.
 While fractionalization of non-invertible symmetries has been studied in some examples in (2+1)d~\cite{Hsin2024}, there is currently no general framework for fractionalization of non-invertible symmetries.
 The (3+1)d $\mathbb{Z}_k$ topological order enriched by non-invertible time-reversal symmetry in Section~\ref{sec: non-invertible SET} provides a concrete example where this analysis can be done.

 Another possible avenue is to investigate the fate of the SET phase discussed in Section~\ref{sec: psu(N) negative mass phase} when the magnetic one-form symmetry is explicitly broken.
-Concretely, this question can be explored by studying the lattice model of Section~\ref{sec: lattice}, where the degree to which the one-form symmetry is explicitly broken is determined by the two-form gauge coupling $\tilde{g}^2$.
+Concretely, this question can be explored by studying the lattice model of Appendix~\ref{sec: lattice}, where the degree to which the one-form symmetry is explicitly broken is determined by the two-form gauge coupling $\tilde{g}^2$.
 For small enough $\tilde{g}^2$, the phase discussed in Section~\ref{sec: psu(N) negative mass phase} will have topological orders both in the bulk and on the boundary.
 At large $\tilde{g}^2$, these topological orders are expected to disappear.
 A natural question is whether the transitions must occur simultaneously, or if there can be an analogue of the extraordinary transition for one-form symmetries.
 Similarly, it would also be interesting to study boundary criticality in the transition between the $\mathbb{Z}_{N/2}$~and $\mathbb{Z}_N$~topologically ordered phases.

-Finally, all the topological transitions discussed in this work involve magnetic one-form symmetries, which act on 't Hooft lines.
+Finally, all the transitions discussed in this work involve magnetic one-form symmetries.
 It would be interesting to develop a dual description in which these magnetic one-form symmetries are mapped to electric one-form symmetries.
-Such a duality would not only offer a complementary perspective on the dynamics of these transitions, but would also constitute a rare example of a non-supersymmetric duality in (3+1) dimensions.
+Such a duality would not only offer a complementary perspective on the dynamics of these transitions, but would also constitute a rare example of a non-supersymmetric duality in (3+1)d.

 \textit{Note:} While completing this manuscript, we became aware of a related work~\cite{Hsin2025} that also studies transitions of invertible one-form symmetries in theories with local quantum fields but without imposing a flavor symmetry on matter fields.